 Also read: How to Make DIY Nail Stickers

 The nail strips come in 24 different styles ranging from bright solids like orange and yellow to a multitude of patterns, including animal prints, glitters, camo, and denim.
 I chose the Collide-o-Scope pattern, a bright rainbow of colors in a funky print.
 Want to see what I thought of them?
 Read on for my experience with the Sally Hansen Real Nail Polish Strips.

 Sally Hansen Real Nail Polish Strips Application Process

 Step 1: Prep

-I found it best to use my fingers to push the polish strips down around the tip of my nail, then use the nail file to gently tear off the excess.
+I found it best to use my fingers to push the polish strips down around the tip of my nail, then use the nail file to tear off the excess gently.

-Overall, the application was a breeze, which was impressive to me, considering I’m not the most dexterous person.
+Overall, the application was a breeze, which impressed me, considering I’m not the most dexterous person.
 From start to finish, the entire application process took around 30 minutes.